Lullabot/information-security-policy/appendix/device-checklist.md

 - [ ] All computers have a [complex password](access/passwords.md), at least 16 characters long.
 If you add your passwords to 1Password, 1Password will tell you the strength of the password; try to get "excellent" strength.
 Do NOT use guessable patterns like: family names, birthdays, the word “lullabot”, etc.
 - [ ] All computer [hard drives are encrypted](physical/hard-drive-encryption.md) with FileVault, BitLocker, or equivalent.
 - [ ] Confirm firewall is enabled.
-Document work tasks that require disabling firewall; share with [security@lullabot.com](mailto:security@lullabot.com).
+When needed, allow apps through the firewall without disabling it.
+Document work tasks that require customizing the firewall; share with [security@lullabot.com](mailto:security@lullabot.com).
 - [ ] Confirm no guest accounts are enabled.
 - [ ] Confirm no remote access is enabled (SSH, file sharing).
 Document work tasks that require disabling firewall; share with [security@lullabot.com](mailto:security@lullabot.com).
 - [ ] Confirm automatic updates are enabled.